 In 2003 and 2004 we entered into two Water Service Agreements with the developer of Sky Ranch, a proposed new development located along Interstate 70, approximately seven miles south of the Denver International Airport in Arapahoe County, Colorado.
 Under the Water Service Agreements, we will provide water service to the 4,850 SFE units that are anticipated to be built at Sky Ranch.
 Under the Water Service Agreements, the developer must purchase at least 400 water taps before occupancy of the first home.
-The Water Service Agreements permit the developer to add additional taps annually, with at least 310 taps to be purchased each year until at least 4,120 total taps have been purchased.
+The Water Service Agreements permit the developer to add additional taps annually, with at least 310 taps to be purchased each year, until at least 4,120 total taps have been purchased.
 This schedule is designed to provide us with adequate funds with which to construct the facilities needed to provide water service to the Sky Ranch development.

 We initially anticipated the developer purchasing the first 20 taps in our second quarter of fiscal 2005.
-However, due to customary due diligence and market analysis being performed by the developer, the initial 20 taps were not purchased during the second quarter.
-Based on information received from the developer, the developer is actively marketing residential lots to several national home builders with operations in the Denver area.
-As the developer finalizes agreements for the sale of lots, the developer has indicated that it will proceed with construction of the project and the purchase of taps to initially provide water service for construction activities and as homes are completed for residential use.
-We have begun the design and engineering of the water facilities and will initiate construction at such time as we receive notice from the developer to proceed and payment for the initial tap purchases.
+While we have not received any payments for tap purchases from the developer, we have been in discussion with the developer regarding timing of tap purchases and the expected start date of the project.
+The developer has informed us that they continue to actively market residential lots to several national home builders with operations in the Denver area and continue to perform customary due diligence and market analysis.
+Based on these discussions, we have begun the design and engineering of the water facilities and will initiate construction at such time as we receive notice from the developer to proceed and we receive payment for the initial tap purchases.